raspberrypilearning/flappy-astronaut/en/step_11.md

 ## Watching the pipes move

 Running your code at the moment won't do much.
-You need to call you functions in a loop to see it working.
+You need to call your functions in a loop to see it working.

 - At the moment you should have these three lines at the bottom of your code.